Friday, July 24, 2020

 You can also read the full campaign story with all the details in German.

 The kick-off adventure, Nosferatu, is one I wrote myself many years ago as a teenager.
 It has the plot and cast of Dracula mixed with King Kong.
-I patched it up with 3e Stats and a few more detail maps of the village, orc army camps, and the castle.
+I patched it up with 3e stats and a few more detailed maps of the village, orc army camps, and the castle.
 In the campaign, the vampire was spawned by an evil artifact, the campaign gimmick.
 It is a black iron fly, created by the Chaos God Anarch (i.e., Arioch) and it makes its owner immortal by slowly turning them into a vampire.
 The players obtain it, and travel through many dangers to the place where it was forged to destroy it (this obviously is the core plot of Lord of the Rings).
-A Melniboné-like empire (located in Monmurg on the Darlene map) is were long ago Anarch gave the artifact to the depraved king who craved immortality, and where the characters need to go to learn more about it.
+A Melniboné-like empire (located in Monmurg on the Darlene map) is where long ago Anarch gave the artifact to the depraved king who craved immortality, and where the characters need to go to learn more about it.
 The Firefly part comes from the characters winning a sailing boat early on that will be their home for the campaign, and the characters notoriously being short on cash.

 Cast: Brother Heiner, pious Paladin of St. Trudbert.
 Lanfear, sexy female Barbarian.
 Silverhand, minmaxing Monk and Anton Urbach, beer brewing Bard and entrepreneur.
 Later on, Dirk Quarzon, ship captain and Fighter/Rogue replaced Anton (as the players changed).
-This was a peculiar group, as they had no Wizard and after Anton left, no-one knew about Magic.
+This was a peculiar group, as they had no wizard and after Anton left, no-one knew about Magic.
 The barbarian in time decided to pick up a few levels of Sorcerer.

 Hook: one of the characters dreams of great evil coming to Hillsport, a small port town to the south, and in his dream feels he is chosen to avert it.
 A paladin made this an easy sell.
 The others tag along for protection and to conduct business in Hillsport, and then are drawn in by the flow of events.